How Much Compensation Can I Claim For Professional Negligence

 Once the claim has been completed, the client only pays the solicitors fee if the case was won.
 If no compensation was awarded, the client doesn’t pay the solicitor anything.
 In effect, the solicitor is betting on the fact that they can win the claim for compensation.

-In the event of an amount of compensation being awarded, the solicitor will levy legal fees of no more than 25% of the overall amount of money that was awarded.
-This means that the client will always receive at least 75% of the compensation amount.
+In the event of an amount of compensation being awarded, the solicitor will levy legal fees, legally kept diminutive compared to the overall amount of money that is awarded.

 However, it should be noted that in some cases, there may be additional fees that need to be paid once the case is over.
 A good legal firm will always warn of these potential costs, and offer to help the client find ways to mitigate them.

-As in most compensation claim cases, the person who is entitled to make a professional negligence claim is the person who was affected by the negligence.
+As in most compensation claim cases, the person who is entitled to make professional negligence claims is the person who was affected by the negligence.
 However, there are cases when, for various reasons, the person affected cannot claim on their own behalf, but others can.
 These are:

 The estate of the person affected: This could be the person responsible for the victim’s assets and property, being either their family to a business or institution which is responsible.